angelakarenzi5/Quiz/README.md

 ## Setup/Installation Requirements

 Refer to git clone:https://github.com/angelakarenzi5/Self-portifolio.git for details of code, therefore, you need a code editor.
-You need a browser, to open https://angelakarenzi5.github.io/Self-portifolio/homepage.html in order to view my webpage.
+You need a browser, to open https://angelakarenzi5.github.io/Quiz/in order to view my webpage.

 ## Known Bugs